Henri Bernard SINDORFF

 Origin: Tilburg Archive number 1606041 - exercise Blok 1208 & 604.- unknown author july.
 1944

-Henri lost his brother Jan 0n 26 October 1944, just one day before the World War II ended in Tilburg.
+Henri lost his is brother Jan 0n 26 October 1944, just one day before the World War II ended in Tilburg in the battle of Tilburg and was seriously injured.

 Henri left the Netherlands with the Holland America Line 25-26 January 1950 from Rotterdam, via Fremantle, West Australia to Sydney by Steam Ship Volendam